vanjs-org/van/README.md

 You can convert any HTML snippet into **VanJS** code with our online [converter](https://vanjs.org/convert).

-**VanJS** helps you manage state and UI binding as well, with a more natural API:
+**VanJS** helps you manage states and UI bindings as well, with a more natural API:

 ```javascript
 const Counter = () => {